xlwings/xlwings-server/docs/vba_integration.md

 # VBA

-You can either install the classic, VBA-based xlwings add-in, create a custom VBA-based add-in, or create a standalone macro-enabled workbook that doesn't depend on any add-in.
+You can either install the classic, VBA-based xlwings add-in, create a custom VBA-based add-in, or create a standalone macro-enabled workbook, which doesn't depend on any add-in.
 The standalone version is the easiest solution for the end-user, so let's start with this.

 ## Standalone workbooks